guylamar2006/SteamNix/README.md

 * Fill in GAME_ID with gameid
 * Create a shortcut and add the full script path to the target field in parentheses: "/home/steamos/godlike.sh"

-# Symlinking RetroArch Cores so EmulationStation can find them
+# Symlinking RetroArch Cores so EmulationStation can find them (If using AppImage)
 ```
 ln -s /run/current-system/sw/lib/retroarch/cores/ .config/retroarch/
 ```